-- A. Develop and implement a plan for each client based on their individual needs.
-The plan must include all information required by the Criteria for Evaluation. - B. Provide services in accordance with the County Guide to Achieve DDA Guiding Values - C. Develop and implement internal control policies. - D. Develop and implement an employee training plan for all applicable service categories approved by the county. - E. Manage public funds in compliance with Generally Accepted Accounting Principles (GAAP). - F. Submit Certified Public Accountant reviewed or audited financial statements and federal audits according to the DSHS General Terms and Conditions.
-Refer to the Criteria for Evaluation for mor information. - G. Maintain a management system that provides for systematic filing, and retention of timely records and reports related to: - i.
+- A. Develop and implement a plan for each Client based on their individual needs.
+The plan must include all information required by the Criteria for Evaluation. - B. Provide services in accordance with the County Guide to Achieve DDA Guiding Values. - C. Develop and implement internal control policies. - D. Develop and implement an employee training plan for all applicable service categories approved by the county. - E. Manage public funds in compliance with Generally Accepted Accounting Principles (GAAP). - F. Submit Certified Public Accountant reviewed or audited financial statements and federal audits according to the DSHS General Terms and Conditions.
+Refer to the Criteria for Evaluation for more information. - G. Maintain a management system that provides for systematic filing, and retention of timely records and reports related to: - i.
 Clients - ii.
 Staff - iii.
 The agency's tax status - iv.
-The agency's structure, capabilities, and performance as described in the Criteria of Evaluation. - H. Develop a plan to address potential conflicts on interest including, but not limited to, if the agency or an agency employee is also the client's: - i.
-Guardian or legal representative - ii.
-Residential provider, or
+The agency's structure, capabilities, and performance as described in the Criteria of Evaluation. - H. Develop, and submit to the county for review and approval, a written plan to address potential conflicts of interest including, but not limited to, if the agency or an agency employee is also the client's: - i.
+Guardian or legal representative, or - ii.
+Family member or decision maker. - I. Develop, and submit to the county or a regional employment specialist, a written plan to address the following potential conflicts of interest when applicable: - The county and the employment and community inclusion provider are the same; - ii.
+The support living agency and the employment and community inclusion provider are the same: or - iii.
+The service provider supports the client in both employment and community inclusion services.

-- iii.
-Family member or decision maker - I. Develop a performance plan that describes objectives, expected outcomes, and how and when objectives will be accomplished.
+J. Develop a performance plan that describes objectives, expected outcomes, and how and when objectives will be accomplished.
 The performance plan must include performance indicators that address diversity, equity and inclusion efforts.